dagon12345/RagnarokHotKeyInWinforms/README.md

 ProfileForm - Is to create a new profile: This is where we integrate our database for syncing.

 NOTE: Class ATKDefMode.cs is for attacking configuration

+Updates:
+May 01, 2025
+Progress: Creation of AutoBuffForm intended for Stuff;